josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 **Reminder:** be sure to restart your dev server after making config changes.

-If you're running into errors, double-check that everything installed properly, all the necessary imports are present in your config file, and there are no syntax errors in the config file.)
+_If you're running into errors, double-check that everything installed properly, all the necessary imports are present in your config file, and there are no syntax errors in the config file.)_

 ### Markdown pages

-At this point, we're ready to start adding Markdown files to our project.
-And now that our config treats `.md` files as components, thanks to mdsvex, you can use a Markdown file as a page if you like!
+Because of the config changes we just made, `.md` files are now treated as components--which means thanks to mdsvex, you can use Markdown files as pages!

 <Callout>
-Thanks to mdsvex, you can use a Markdown file as a page if you like!
+Thanks to mdsvex, you can use Markdown files as pages!
 </Callout>

 Just to try it out, create `src/routes/uses.md` and throw some Markdown into it.
 You'll be able to see your content by visiting `/uses`: